skokg/Smoothing_on_Sphere/README.md

 #### Description:

-The package can be used for smoothing of fields defined on a sphere.
-It includes two appraches with one based on k-d trees and the second on overlap detection.
+The package can be used for smoothing fields defined on a sphere.
+It includes two approaches, one based on k-d trees and the second on overlap detection.
 While each approach has its strengths and weaknesses, both are potentially fast enough to make the smoothing of high-resolution meteorological global fields feasible.
-Detailed description of the methodology is available in the Skok (2024) preprint paper listed in the References section.
+A detailed description of the methodology is available in the Skok (2024) preprint paper listed in the References section.

-The underlying code is written in C++ and a Python ctypes-based wrapper is provided for easy used in the Python enviroment.
-A precompiled shared library file is available for easy use with python on Linux systems (the C++ source code is available in the `source_for_Cxx_shared_library` folder - it can be used to compile the shared library for other types of systems).
+The underlying code is written in C++, and a Python ctypes-based wrapper is provided for easy use in the Python environment.
+A precompiled shared library file is available for easy use with Python on Linux systems (the C++ source code is available in the `source_for_Cxx_shared_library` folder - it can be used to compile the shared library for other types of systems).

 #### Usage: